Warren Buffett , his stock and shares , biography , Berkshire Hathaway Incorporated ,

 MBIA Inc (MBI) - muni bond insurance company

-Media General (MEGA) - newspapers, TV stations, cable TV
+Media General (MEG) - newspapers, TV stations, cable TV

 Mercury General (MCY) - largest writer of auto insurance